Skip to content

 Rep. Jimmy Dixon was next to speak, sharing he felt honored to be there in a heartfelt speech.

-“Every now and then in this life, if we are very fortunate, we cross paths with someone who really makes a difference and my association with George accounted as one of those special opportunities in this life – to meet a person who really made a difference,” said Rep. Dixon.
+“Every now and then in this life, if we are very fortunate, we cross paths with someone who really makes a difference and my association with George accounted as one of those special opportunities,” Dixon said.

-After a touching speech that left several in tears, he humored guests and had everyone laughing, joking that somebody forgot something that should’ve been part of the celebration – pork chops.
+After a touching speech that moved many to tears, Dixon humored guests and had everyone laughing, joking that someone had forgotten an essential part of the celebration: the pork chops.

-“There should have been a grill sitting over there – upwind on us and we should smell that pork chop coming this way,” he joked, reminiscing of Futrelle’s hospitality and his one-of-a-kind pork chops – something he was also known for.
+“There should have been a grill sitting over there, upwind of us, and we should smell that pork chop coming this way,” he joked, reminiscing of Futrelle’s renowned hospitality and his one-of-a-kind pork chops – something he was also known for.

 Sam Shumate, southeast regional director for Senator Ted Budd, was also part of the ceremony, presenting a flag to the Futrelle family.